-Diarrhea while breastfeeding could develop in a few new mothers due to underlying conditions such as acute gastroenteritis or other causes.
-Although this is not a serious illness requiring cessation of breastfeeding, if you have diarrhea, you must maintain proper hygiene to prevent any risks of transferring any illnesses to your newborn.
+Diarrhea while breastfeeding could develop in a few new mothers due to underlying conditions such as acute gastroenteritisiXinflammation of the lining of the stomach and the intestines. or other causes.
+Although this is not a serious illness requiring cessationiXEnding a condition. of breastfeeding, if you have diarrhea, you must maintain proper hygiene to prevent any risks of transferring any illnesses to your newborn.
 In addition, ensure proper hydration for maintaining a sufficient milk supply and preventing dehydration due to diarrhea.

 Mild diarrhea is usually resolved with the help of natural home remedies.
 However, it is best to seek a doctor’s advice for severe, long-lasting diarrhea while breastfeeding.
 Browse through this post to learn more about the common causes, signs, remedies, and treatment options for diarrhea in breastfeeding mothers.

 Various infectious and noninfectious acute and chronic conditions can cause diarrhea.
 Breastfeeding women can also develop diarrhea from similar causes as others.
 Common causes of acute diarrhea may include the following (1).

 - Food allergies

 - Parasitic diarrhea

 - Lactose intolerance causes diarrhea after consuming dairy products